Pool Lights : Repairs and Checks

 - Remove the pilot screws holding in the fixture.
 Vinyl liner pools have additional screws around the light to keep it intact—do not remove these.
 Some lights do not have pilot screws and need to be pried out with a flat-head screwdriver.
 NOTE: Most styles of lights contain water in the niche holding the fixture to keep the light cool, also allowing you to pull the light out with water still in the pool, reducing damage.

-- Remove the light, place on the deck.
+- Remove the light, place it on the deck.
 If the chord is not long enough you may need to go to the junction box connecting the light, inside the dive stand.
-Disconnect the light chord at the junction box.
+Disconnect the light cord at the junction box.
 It may be helpful to attach some wire or a string to allow you to move the wire back to replace the light in the fixture.

 - Open the fixture.
 You will either find many screws in the back of the unit rim or one screw holding on a band clamp.
 Remove screws or clamps and pry open the fixture if needed.
 Be careful and use appropriate tools to avoid breaking lenses.

 - If the GFCI was tripping, you may find water in the unit.
-If this happens, dry out the unit with a towel or hair dryer.
+If this happens, dry out the unit with a towel or hairdryer.
 Remove the bulb and continue drying all parts.
 DO NOT touch halogen bulbs with your bare hands.
 The oils in your skin can mess the bulb up.
 If the bulb is burned out, replace the bulb.

 - Once bulbs are replaced, turn the unit on for a few seconds.
-Due to the need to be water cooled, do not allow the unit to be on for more than a few seconds out of the water.
+Due to the need to be water-cooled, do not allow the unit to be on for more than a few seconds out of the water.
 If the bulb does not work and you were testing for a GFCI trip, replace the bulb.

 - While GFCI, light switch, and breaker are still off, reassemble the fixture.
-Now may be the perfect time to also replace the light gasket.
+Now maybe the perfect time to also replace the light gasket.
 Ensure all screws are back in place and tightened evenly to maintain seals and prevent damage.
 If you are dealing with the clamp style, tap around the unit to ensure even pressure.

 - Place the unit back into the niche in the pool wall.
-Screw in the pilot screw or snap it back in place.
+Screw-in the pilot screw or snap it back in place.

 - Pull the chord back to the junction box if the chord was too short (from step 3).